heagma/core-infra/README.md

 - Go v1.18+

 #### Notes:
-The approach is done creating all the resources by ourselves to have more control in a more deeper level.
+The approach is done creating all the resources by ourselves to have more control in a more deeper level (vpc/subnets/routes/).
 Instead of using this approach one could use Pulumi Croswalk that comes preconfigured with best practice to spin up a whole set of VPC (for example) but leaving some of the fine grained customization to the service itself.